Crohn's Affects More Than the Colon

 Watch for changes in your skin.
 About 5% of people with inflammatory bowel disease develop skin disorders.

 About 1% of Crohn's patients will get red bumps and ulcers on their shins, ankles, and arms.
-About 30% may get fistulas, which are channels that form from the intestines to the skin.
+Many people get fistulas, which are channels that form from the intestines to the skin.

 Signs of Crohn's Liver Damage